 Balances hormones naturally

-The correct food choices improve insulin sensitivity.
+The appropriate food choices improve insulin sensitivity.
 It keeps estrogen and testosterone in check.
 Over time, this can regulate periods, reduce acne, and ease mood swings, making everyday life feel more balanced.
 The right PCOS diet isn’t just about food; it’s about giving your hormones the support they need to work with you.

 Now that you know how diet affects your PCOS, before hopping into what foods to eat, it is essential to understand the exact amount of calories to intake.